segmentio/segment-docs/src/connections/destinations/catalog/google-cloud-storage/index.md

 Keep in mind that Google Cloud Storage works differently from most of our destinations.
 Using a destinations selector like the [integrations object](https://segment.com/docs/connections/spec/common/#integrations) does not affect events in the case of Google Cloud Storage.

-Note: The GCS destination is currently in beta, and does not support product features such as deletions, replays, and error handling.
-Please note that errors for this destination are currently not shown in the Segment workspace.
+**Note**: The GCS destination is currently in beta, and does not support product features such as deletions, replays, or surfacing errors in the UI.

 ## Getting Started